brettohland/ampersandsoftworks.com/_posts/2022-06-30-formatstyle-parseableformatstyle-and-your-custom-types.md

 layout: post
 title: Formatting your own types
 description: A full example of adding all of the bells and whistles of ParseableFormatStyle onto your own types, including AttributedString output.
-tags: [formatstyle, development, swift, formatstyle]
+tags: [ios, formatstyle, development, swift, formatstyle]
 ---

 [So you've read the gosh darn site and know how to get strings from data types.](https://goshdarnformatstyle.com).